Olivia Hope Counselling - Dip. MBACP Olivia Oven

 * You feel without hope or motivation.

-You are not alone if you do feel this way and there are many reasons why life might feel difficult right now: past trauma, a difficult or damaging childhood, hurtful relationships or daily life struggles can really take their toll.
+You are not alone if you do feel this way and there are many reasons why life might feel difficult right now: your current circumstances, fears around the world we are currently living in, past trauma, a difficult or damaging childhood, hurtful relationships or daily life struggles can really take their toll.
 Sometimes we don't know why we feel the way we do, we just know it hurts.

 Please know that with the right support, you can feel better about yourself, have renewed energy, a brighter outlook and more balance in your life.
 I'm here to help you find clarity and direction and heal past wounds.